 Mind Neuroscience in the Courtroom Brain scans and other types of neurological evidence are rarely a factor in trials today.
-Someday, however, they could transform judicial views of personal credibility and responsibility By Michael S. Gazzaniga Photograph by Zachary Zavislak.
+Someday, however, they could transform judicial views of personal credibility and responsibility By Michael S. Gazzaniga THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Photograph by Zachary Zavislak.
 Brain courtesy of Department of Pathology, Columbia University Medical center.
 By a strange coincidence, I was called to jury duty for my very first time shortly after I started as director of a new MacArthur Foundation project exploring the issues that neuroscience raises for the criminal justice system.
 Eighty of us showed up for selection in a case that involved a young woman charged with driving under the influence, but most of my fellow citizens were excused for various reasons, primarily their own DUI experiences.
 Finally, I was called to the judge.
 “Tell me what you do,” he said.
 “I am a neuroscientist,” I answered, “and I have actually done work relevant to what goes on in a courtroom.
 For example, I have studied how false memories form, the nature of addiction, and how the brain regulates behavior.”
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Print + DigitalAll Access $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.